-A replacement for the Coronavirus Job Retention Scheme (CJRS) was first announced by the Chancellor on 24 September 2020.
-During October 2020, the design of the new Job Support Scheme (JSS) underwent some changes and the scheme was additionally expanded to companies having to close premises as a result of the local restrictions.
-The JSS was initially expected to last six months from 1 November 2020, however, its introduction was postponed following the announcement of the new national restrictions in England and the extension of CJRS.
+From 1 November 2020, the Coronavirus Job Retention Scheme (CJRS) will be replaced by the Job Support Scheme (JSS).
+The new scheme was announced by the Chancellor on 24 September 2020 and on 9 October 2020, it was expanded to companies having to close premises as a result of the government restrictions.
+It is expected to last six months.